connellsharp/Firestorm/docs/stems/roots.md

 There are currently two ways to provide data for Stems.

-Whichever way you choose, you will be given an implementation of `IStartResourceFactory`, which is given to the `FirestormConfiguration` (see [Installation](Installation)).
+Whichever way you choose, you will be given an implementation of `IRootResourceFactory`, which is given to the `StemsStartResourceFactory` (see [Setup](stems-setup.md)).

+!!!note
+    There are plans to redesign Roots as a separate `IDataSource` implementation, meaning there would be no need for the extra `RootResourceFactory`.

 # Derive